 Professionals involved in mental health services for teenagers

-If your child has a mental health problem, she might see several different mental health professionals with qualifications in areas like psychiatry, social work, counselling, psychology, education and youth work.
+If your child has a mental health issue, they might see a mental health professional with qualifications in areas like psychiatry, social work, counselling, psychology or occupational therapy.
+Your child might also see professionals in education and youth work.

-Your child might work with some professionals for just a short time and have a longer-term relationship with others.
+Your child might work with some professionals for just a short time and have longer-term relationships with others.

 Here are some of the main professionals you and your child might come across.
 You might find that the services of different professionals overlap – for example, some psychologists also offer counselling.

 If your child needs to see a mental health professional, you want to be sure that you and your child are choosing the right person.
 You can read more about what to expect from mental health professionals for teenagers.

 Your GP is the first person to talk to if you’re concerned about your child’s mental health.
 Many people start by going to their GPs for an initial assessment and referral to adolescent mental health professionals, like psychiatrists, psychologists, social workers or occupational therapists.